Virtual program to explore how people respond to grief

-DETROIT (AP) - Members of the global Science Gallery Network in Detroit, Atlanta and Dublin, Ireland, are collaborating on a program that will feature discussions on grief.
+DETROIT, MI (AP) -- Members of the global Science Gallery Network in Detroit, Atlanta and Dublin, Ireland, are collaborating on a program that will feature discussions on grief.

 The free international online event called Science of Grief is scheduled Wednesday on Science Gallery Dublin’s YouTube page and will be followed by a virtual after-party on Science Gallery Detroit’s Instagram Live.